jentery/engl230v3/index.md

 # Structure

 We'll meet three days a week (TWF) from 1:30 to 2:20pm.
 A typical week will include a lecture, a large group discussion about a particular work, and a workshop on critical media literacy.
-We will use Word in Microsoft Office 365 to provide you with detailed lecture notes alongside audio recordings (in Brightspace) of class meetings.
-These notes and recordings are to be used solely for the sake of the course (and for making it more accessible).
+We will use Word in Microsoft Office 365 to provide you with detailed lecture notes (available online) alongside audio recordings (in Brightspace) of class meetings.
+These notes and recordings are to be used solely for the sake of the course (and for making it more accessible to you).
 They should *not* be circulated outside of it.
 Feedback on this approach is welcome from you along the way.

 For details about what we will discuss and when, see the schedule below.